I am coming to live or work in the Netherlands. When do I need to take out compulsory health insurance?

 If you come to live or work in the Netherlands you need to take out Dutch health insurance as quickly as possible.
 And no later than 4 months after arriving.
-Even if you already have health insurance in another country.
+You must do this even if you already have a medical insurance policy in another country.

 Compulsory health insurance: start of coverage